soul-script/StrengthLog/README.md

   - Track your progress with interactive charts.
   - Select specific exercises to visualize trends.
   - Switch between charts for Estimated 1RM (weighted exercises only) and Training Volume.
+  - Charts automatically adapt units and labels to match your preferred kilogram or pound display.
   - Filter chart data by various time ranges (1 Month, 3 Months, 6 Months, 1 Year, All Time).
   - Tap on data points in the chart to see specific values and dates.
-- **Data Management:**
+- **Enhanced Data Management:**
-  - **Export Data:** Securely back up all your workout data (exercises, workouts, sets, and theme preferences) to a JSON file with full bodyweight exercise support.
+  - **Advanced Export:** Securely back up all your workout data (exercises, workouts, sets, muscle contributions, taxonomy data, and theme preferences) to a JSON file with dual kilogram and pound storage for every set.
-  - **Import Data:** Restore your data from a previously exported JSON file.
+  - **Smart Import:** Restore your data from a previously exported JSON file with automatic taxonomy reconstruction and backward compatibility.
 (Note: Importing replaces existing data).
+  - **User-Controlled Reference Data:** On-demand restoration of default muscle groups, specific muscles, exercise categories, and exercise templates with user feedback.
+  - **Reference Data Manager:** Comprehensive interface for managing muscle groups, specific muscles, and exercise categories with validation and relationship tracking.
+  - **Enhanced Database Statistics:** View detailed statistics including exercise counts by category, muscle group distributions, and contribution data.
-  - **Clear All Data:** Option to reset all app data with confirmation.
+  - **Safe Data Operations:** Clear all data option with confirmation and referential integrity checks.
-  - View database statistics (counts of exercises, workouts, sets).
 - **Modern & Customizable Interface:**
   - **Enhanced Visual Design:** Modern, visually appealing interface with improved visual hierarchy and consistent design language.
   - **Component Architecture:** Reusable UI components for consistent experience across all views.